quasar-team/CanModule/Documentation/sphinx-source/standardApi.rst

 CAN ports
 ---------

-CAN ports are specified by the user, and in the strict sense, a port is an integer number 0..N.
+CAN ports are specified by the user with an integer number 0..N.
 Vendors and implementations tend to handle that differently, but CanModule tries to provide a standard API across all vendors.
 The following strings, specified for CAN ports, will connect to can port P: